 What Are Objects of Prepositions?

-The object of a preposition is a noun or pronoun or a noun phrase or clause that comes immediately after that preposition and together forms a prepositional phrase.
+The object of a preposition is a noun, pronoun, or noun phrase or clause that immediately follows the preposition and forms a prepositional phrase with it.

 Objects of Prepositions: Structures

 The object of a preposition is most commonly a noun that forms a prepositional phrase with the preposition.
 For example:

 Someone left a message for

 She was sitting up in

 Since the words that come after a preposition should function as an object, the pronoun used after a preposition must be an object pronoun.
 Therefore, pronouns such as 'he', 'she', and 'it' cannot be used as the object of a preposition.

 Now check out the table of object pronouns:

 Gerunds as Objects of Prepositions

 Gerunds can function as objects of the preposition.
 Take a look at the examples below: